ADGEfficiency/adgefficiency.github.io/_posts/2016-12-12-imbalance-price-visualization.md

 ![]({{ "/assets/imba_vis/fig5.png"}})

-**Figure 6 - Histogram and kernel density plot of the imbalance price**
+**Figure 6 - Histogram and kernel density plot of the Imbalance Price**

-Finally we can take a look at the autocorrelation and partial autocorrelation of the imbalance price.
+Finally we can take a look at the autocorrelation and partial autocorrelation of the Imbalance Price.
 Autocorrelation is the correlation of a variable with a lagged version of itself - spikes in autocorrelation suggest seasonality.
 Partial autocorrelation measures the degree of association between the variable and a lagged version of itself, controlling for the values of the time series at all shorter lags.

 ```python
 plot_autocorrelation(elexon, 'Imbalance_price [£/MWh]', fig_name='figs/acf.png')